nortonlyr/nortonlyr/README.md

 - Language: Python
 - Class
 - Unit Testing
-- OOP
+- Object Oriented Programming
 - Terminal
-- In this project, I applied unit test to verify the Black Jack classes and modules.
+- In this project, I applied unit-test to verify the classes and modules in the Black Jack Application.

 ![BlackJack_Project](img/blackjack.jpg)
 ---